What is the California FAIR Plan?

 How does the California FAIR Plan work?

-The FAIR Plan covers damages from fire, lighting, smoke and internal explosions.
+The FAIR Plan covers damages from fire, lightning, smoke and internal explosions.
 It doesn’t cover other damages; property owners must add coverage to be more fully protected.

 Since all insurers in California must write FAIR Plan policies, no one company pays for damages.
 Instead, claims costs are spread out among all of the insurers.